allen880117/Simulated-Quantum-Annealing/README.md

 #### 2. Simulation and Test

 * The host code, `main.cpp`, will perform the test of `Number Partition Problem`.
+  * You can change the macro option at the top of `main.cpp` to test the different functions.
+  * This host code doesn't support the test of `QuantumMonteCarloOpt5S` (`Sudoku`).

 * 2.1.
 It will generate the testing data by itself.